jbcodeforce/db-play/docs/index.md

 select distinct(name) from customers;
 select count(distinct(rate)) from films;

--- how many customer has the name bob and older that 18 select count(*) from customer where name = 'bob' and age >= 18;
+-- how many customer has the name bob and are older than 18 select count(*) from customer where name = 'bob' and age >= 18;
--- order on a column name
+-- sort by salary
 select name, salary from customers order by salary DESC;

 -- limit the number of records returned